etiennesillon/ModelRunner/README.md

   <p>I use a Tomcat 7.0 server running on port 8080.</p>

+  <p>Almost forgot!
+You also need to make sure the <a href="https://github.com/etiennesillon/ModelRunner/blob/main/Config/IDCGlobalLexicon.txt">lexicon</a> is placed in Tomcat's conf directory.</p>

-  <p>Once that’s done, everything should be ready to go!
+  <p>I think that's it!
+Once that’s done, everything should be ready to go!
 You can start with :</p>

 <ul>
 <li>The application model editor: <a href="http://localhost:8080/ModelWebv4.0/appeditor.html">http://localhost:8080/ModelWebv4.0/appeditor.html</a></li><br>